-Were exposure methods robust (including methods used to input data)?
-Yes Seven patients were visited at home or work over 3 days.
-Food intake (including quantities) was recorded.
-However, 3 participants did not have their food intake measured.
 Domain 4.
-Bias due to departures from intended exposures Moderate Is there concern that changes in exposure status occurred among participants?
-Yes Intervention was "less restricted diabetes diet" so it is unlikely that exposure status was stable.
-Were adjustment techniques used that are likely to correct for these issues?
-No Food intake only recorded over 3 consecutive days.
-It may would been more appropriate to measure exposure over 3 non-consecutive days spread over the 4-5 months.
+Bias due to departures from intended exposures Low • Is there concern that changes in exposure status occurred among participants?
+Yes Intervention was "increased dietary flexibility" so it is unlikely that exposure status was stable. • Were adjustment techniques used that are likely to correct for these issues?
+Yes A diet history captures overall intake over the follow-up period so it is likely that the dietitians captured potential exposure changes.
 Domain 5.
-Bias due to missing data Low • Was there missing outcome data?
-No HbA1c data available for $n = 10$.
-Are the proportion of participants and reasons for missing data similar across exposures? - - • Were appropriate statistical methods used to account for missing data? - - Domain 6.
+Bias due to missing data Moderate Was there missing outcome data?
+No Out of participants in exposure group of interest to our review ($n = 46$), outcome data (provided via email by B. Knight) was complete. • Are the proportion of participants and reasons for missing data similar across exposures? - - • Were appropriate statistical methods used to account for missing data? - - Domain 6.
 Bias in measurement of outcomes Moderate • Could the outcome measure have been influenced by knowledge of the exposure received?
 No HbA1c is an objective outcome. • Was the outcome measure sensitive?
-Yes A reference was provided for details on the method of outcome measurement.
-The method was clearly defined and appeared valid and reliable. • Were outcome assessors unaware of the exposure received by study participants?
-No information - • Were the methods of outcome assessment comparable across exposure groups? - Not appropriate (single group).
+Yes HbA1c was assessed according to standard DAFNE procedures which is assumed to be valid. • Were outcome assessors unaware of the exposure received by study participants?
+No information Unlikely.
+Were the methods of outcome assessment comparable across exposure groups? - Not appropriate (single group).
 Domain 7.
-Bias in selection of the reported result No Information • Are reported effect estimate(s) likely to be selected on the basis of results from NI Due to nature of non-RCT nutrition studies not (i) multiple outcome measurements within the outcome domain, publishing their protocols, this domain must be (ii) multiple analyses of the exposure-outcome relationship, or judged as "no information". (iii) different subgroups Overall Risk of Bias Moderate The highest judgement in any domain.
+Bias in selection of the reported result No Information • Are reported effect estimate(s) likely to be selected on the basis of results from NI Due to nature of non-RCT nutrition studies not (i) multiple outcome measurements within the outcome domain, publishing their protocols, this domain must be (ii) multiple analyses of the exposure-outcome relationship, or judged as "no information". (iii) different subgroups Overall Risk of Bias Critical The highest judgement in any domain.

-Abbreviations / symbols: - (item left blank if not appropriate and/or supporting text not required), CSII (continuous subcutaneous insulin infusion), ADA (American Diabetes Association), RCT (randomised controlled trial).

-a: ROBINS-E (risk of bias in non-randomised studies of exposures) is a critical appraisal tool currently under development by the Cochrane Collaboration.
+Abbreviations / symbols: - (item left blank if not appropriate and/or supporting text not required), %TEI (percent total energy intake), RCT (randomised controlled trial). a: ROBINS-E (risk of bias in non-randomised studies of exposures) is a critical appraisal tool currently under development by the Cochrane Collaboration.
 For this study, the exposure was a low-carbohydrate diet (<45% total energy intake from dietary carbohydrate).